 You want to be crystal clear with the firm as to what they will need from you on an on-going basis and what is critical that you accomplish so that they will be successful.

-You have a lot of choices when looking to hire an eCommerce SEO expert, but we hope to be a part of that decision-making process.
+You have a lot of choices when looking to hire a B2B eCommerce SEO expert, but we hope to be a part of that decision-making process.